wso2/docs-ei/en/streaming-integrator/docs/examples/triggering-integrations-via-micro-integrator.md

 After doing the required configurations in the Streaming Integrator, let's configure the Micro Integrator to receive the excess production alert from the Streaming Integrator as a gRPC event and send back a response.

 1. Start the gRPC server in the Micro Integrator server to receive the Streaming Integrator event.
-To do this, save the following inbound endpoint configuration in an XML file in the `<MI_Home>/repository/deployment/server/synapse-configs/default/inbound-endpoints` directory.
+To do this, save the following inbound endpoint configuration as `grpcInboundEndpoint.xml` in the `<MI_Home>/repository/deployment/server/synapse-configs/default/inbound-endpoints` directory.

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>